OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 ### 1.5 Rules for adding a new connector package
-- Add a new folder with the name of the third-party system
+- Add a new directory with the name of the third-party system or added features, if there is no specific third-party system involved
-- Add a new README.md file into the folder with the basic information about the connector package
+- Add a new README.md file into the directory with the basic information about the connector package
     - PowerShell Module
     - Valid from
     - PowerShell Version
     - Version: Count +1
-    - Connectors of the coneector package: add each connector with a short description
+    - Connectors of the connector package: add each connector with a short description
-- Add a new .otconn file (information about the format see 2.2); please note: you need to add new GuIDs within the connector package
+- Add the new .otconn file (information about the format see 2.2); please note: you need to add new GUIDs within the connector package